Diego Ulloa

-Diego Ismael Ulloa Nuñez (born 16 June 2003) is a Chilean footballer who plays as a defender for Chilean Primera División side Unión La Calera on loan from Colo-Colo.
+Diego Ismael Ulloa Nuñez (born 16 June 2003) is a Chilean footballer who plays as a defender for Chilean Primera División side Colo-Colo and the Chile national team.
 Mainly a left-back, he can also operate as a centre-back.

 Club career

 Born in Recoleta commune, Santiago de Chile, Ulloa is a product of Colo-Colo.
 In January 2022, Ulloa was loaned out to Deportes La Serena in the Chilean Primera División and made his professional debut in the 3–0 away loss against O'Higgins on 5 February.
 The next season, he was loaned out to Barnechea in the Chilean second level, with whom he got consistency.

 In January 2024, Ulloa was loaned out to Unión La Calera in the Chilean top division.
 The next year, he continued on loan with them until the end of the season.

 International career

 Ulloa represented the Chile national U20 team under Patricio Ormazábal in 2021 and 2022.

+At senior level, Ulloa received his first call-up for the 2026 FIFA Series matches against Cape Verde and New Zealand on 27 and 30 March 2026, respectively.
+He made his debut in the first match by replacing Gabriel Suazo at the minute 85.